mambans/AioFeed/README.md

 ### Twitch

-AioFeed auto refreshes the live Twitch feed every 25sec with live Notifications.
+AioFeed auto refreshes the Twitch live feed every 25sec with notifications.
 AioFeed also shows most recent vods from specific Twitch channels you have enabled/selected vods for in AioFeed.
 Auto refreches vods every 3 hours, can be manually refreshed from a button.

 #### Features